Bob Peterson (photographer): Career

 As a result of his experience with disabled sports at the Paralympics, he published the book Paralympics: Where Heroes Come.
 The book has been distributed to 69 countries, and with the help of the Franklin Foundation and the Soldier On! program was given to injured Canadian soldiers returning from Afghanistan.

-In 2003, Bob Peterson's images were featured in an exhibit titled The Rookie at the Royal Alberta Museum.
+In 2003, Peterson's images were featured in an exhibit titled The Rookie at the Royal Alberta Museum.